Haisam-Abbas/Exit-Interview/README.md

 # Exit-Interview
 A Natural Language Processing BART model trained to classify exit interviews into 13 distinct categories.

 Hello!
 I'm Haisam Abbas.
-The main goal for this project is to create a tool for aiding HR Analytics specifically uncovering the reasons behind employee attrition.
+The main goal for this project is to create a tool for aiding HR Analytics specifically uncovering the reasons behind employee resignations.

 I believe this tool gives the most value to individuals in consultancy or HR departments in medium to large organizations which deal with copious amounts of unstructured data and legacy systems / processes which have no formal standard.
 Although it can be helpful to almost anyone.